PiaSommerauer/PiaSommerauer.github.io/pub.md

 # Publications

+To be updated.
+Please refer to Google Scholar for my most recent publications.

 Pia Sommerauer.
 2022.
 Diagnosing Semantic Properties in Distributional Representations of Word Meaning.
 PhD Thesis. [thesis](papers/thesis.pdf)

 Yvette Oortwijn , Jelke Bloem, Pia Sommerauer, Francois Meyer, Wei Zhou and Antske Fokkens.
 2021, June.
 Challenging distributional models with a conceptual network of philosophical terms.
 In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (pp. 2511-2522). [paper](https://www.aclweb.org/anthology/2021.naacl-main.199/)